emilyinure/haven-tf2/README.md

 - Still has redundant and messy code, will be refactoring when I have time aside from my other projects
 - Using a outdated version of a friends framework as a base.
 Not much is left the same but still a necessary credit!

+### How to use
+- Inject using Process Hacker or any other injector
+- To open and close the menu, press insert

 ### Demo video
 [![video](https://img.youtube.com/vi/bpmpp5XJhtE/0.jpg)](https://youtu.be/bpmpp5XJhtE)